Doris sticta (Iredale & O’Donoghue, 1923)

 - Doris maculata Garstang, 1896

 This nudibranch can reach a size of more than 40 mm long.
 Its overall color is yellow or cream.
 Very large rounded tubercles outstand on the back, there are many smaller tubercles radiating raised ridges connecting them all, giving the appearance of a grid on the dorsum.
 The color of tubercles is usually dark brown or slightly purple.
 The size of the tubercles decreases from the center to the edges of the dorsum.
 The rhinophores are yellowish, the base is semi-transparent and there are twenty thin lamellae on its upper portion, while the terminal mucron is underdeveloped.
 The rhinophoric sheath has two thick tubercles like the ones on the dorsum, one on the outer side and another on the inner side.
 Gill is composed by 5-6 tripinnate yellow leaves coloured in a slightly lighter shade than the body.
 The foot is also yellow and the mouth has a pair of short oral palps.

 Very little is known about this rare species of nudibranch.
 In the British coast it has been observed in the subtidal rocky bottoms with sponges and cnidarians like Corynactis viridis.
-In the Catalan coast it has appeared deeper in commercial trawl fishering grounds like those found in front of the town of Blanes (Domenech et al. 2006).
+In the Catalan coast it has appeared deeper in commercial trawl fishering grounds like those found in front of the town of Blanes (Domenech et al. 2006) and in front of Barcelona (Ballesteros, 1985).
 It is assumed that it feeds on sponges like Ciocalypta penicillus.
 The spawn is a spiral wound ribbon of two turns with white or slightly yellowish eggs.